 - Leaders and managers have established and communicated an ambitious and challenging vision in the context of CfW and the four purposes.
-Stakeholders have been central to its construction, however the school recognises the need to strengthen and develop links with its stakeholders through face to face engagements and events now that covid restrictions have been lifted. - Precise aims, strategic objectives, plans and policies focus on meeting the needs of all pupils, ensuring that all pupils achieve at least as well as they should.
-Leaders ensure that all staff understand and promote the school's safeguarding culture at every opportunity and with exemplary practice. - Leaders and managers at all levels set high expectations for staff, pupils and particularly themselves.
+Stakeholders have been central to its construction.
+The school has developed a purposeful whole school event calendar to strengthen its engagement with the community.
+This includes a governor visits, a curriculum design day and pod open evenings. - Precise aims, strategic objectives, plans and policies focus on meeting the needs of all pupils, ensuring that all pupils achieve at least as well as they should.
+Leaders ensure that all staff understand and promote the school's safeguarding culture at every opportunity. - Leaders and managers at all levels set high expectations for staff, pupils and particularly themselves.
 Staff at all levels understand and fulfil their roles and responsibilities exceptionally well.
-They co-operate very effectively and with great initiative, to develop strategic priorities and school improvement. - Leaders have developed a highly effective, innovative, committed team of teachers and support staff.
+They co-operate very effectively and with great initiative, to develop strategic priorities and school improvement. - · Leaders have developed a highly effective, innovative, committed team of teachers and support staff.
 Leaders place huge importance on staff wellbeing through a very wide range of approaches, for groups and individuals. - Leaders and managers model and promote professional values and behaviours habitually.
 This contributes substantially to high morale and school improvement.

-Collaboration between staff, and with other providers, is innovative, efficient and highly effective. - Leaders manage all staff performance exceptionally well, to help staff improve their practice and do so sustainably.
+Collaboration between staff, and with other providers, is innovative, efficient and highly effective. - · Leaders manage all staff performance exceptionally well, to help staff improve their practice and do so sustainably.
 Diagnosis of issue and need is always precise and objectives and success criteria are clear to all.
 Subsequent evaluations are always accurate and strong, especially when underperformance is concerned. - Leaders establish strong relationships with parents and have good lines of communication with them, so that parents can support their children well, and raise any issues that may affect their child's learning and wellbeing.
 The school is very effective in helping to develop the capacity of parents to support their own children. - Governors understand and fulfil their roles and responsibilities very well.
 There is a precise and accurate balance between support and challenge in the way the governing body carries out its role, and holds the senior leadership to account, on behalf of the local community, in its 'critical friend' role.
-However, the school recognises the opportunities to resume governor visits in order to effectively challenge the progress against school targets. - The governing body fulfils its statutory obligations and takes full account of relevant legislation and guidance, including in relation to the way it manages parental complaints and appeals.
+An annual "Governor Day" facilitates a worthwhile insight into the day to day running of the school. - The governing body fulfils its statutory obligations and takes full account of relevant legislation and guidance, including in relation to the way it manages parental complaints and appeals.
 The governing body ensures that food and drink provided by the school complies with legislation and significantly exceeds this with a range of innovative practices.
-The school has highly effective arrangements to promote healthy eating and drinking, often led by pupils. - Leaders and managers recognise the strengths and weaknesses of the school.
+The school has highly effective arrangements to promote healthy eating and drinking, often led by pupils. - · Leaders and managers recognise the strengths and weaknesses of the school.
 In its evaluation, the school includes all its staff, as well as a wide range of partners, including pupils and parents.
 Governors are very familiar with the school's strengths and areas for development.
 The governors quality assure the school's self evaluation outcomes, through high involvement in the evaluation process and analysis of outcomes.
 They have been significantly involved, and are often instrumental in setting the school's strategic priorities.

-IA5 LEADERSHIP & MANAGEMENT - 5.1 QUALITY & EFFECTIVENESS OF LEADERS & MANAGERS
+IA5 LEADERSHIP & MANAGEMENT - 5.1 QUALITY & Back to Table EFFECTIVENESS OF LEADERS & MANAGERS EVALU of Contents